Meruvax II Side Effects

 - unusual tiredness or weakness (sudden and severe)

-Check with your doctor as soon as possible if any of the following side effects occur while taking rubella virus vaccine:Less common
+If any of the following side effects occur while taking rubella virus vaccine, check with your doctor or nurse as soon as possible:Less common

 - Pain or tenderness of eyes